efran7107/pup-e-picker-EFIII/readme.md

 - [x] Should be white when inactive
 - [x] Only zero - one tab should be active at a time
 - [x] Clicking on a tab should make it active and make all other tabs inactive
-- [Z] Clicking an Active Tab should make it inactive
+- [x] Clicking an Active Tab should make it inactive

 ## Interacting With the API